sib-swiss/containers-introduction-training/docs/course_material/day2/introduction_snakemake.md

 ## Exercises

-!!! note "Command &lt;cmd_name&gt; not found"  <!-- AT.
-Check if special characters worked -->
+!!! note "Command &lt;cmd_name&gt; not found"
-    If you try to rum a command and get an error such as _Command 'snakemake' not found_, you are probably not in the right environment.
+    If you try to run a command and get an error such as `Command 'snakemake' not found`, you are probably not in the right environment.
 To list them, use `mamba env list`.
 Then activate the right environment with `mamba activate <env_name>`.
 You can deactivate an environment with `mamba deactivate`.

 ### Workflow structure